 The Plural In Spanish – The Definitive Guide

-In this lesson, we will talk about the plural in Spanish, how to easily form it (no matter the ending of the noun), followed by examples.
+In this lesson, we will talk about the plural in Spanish, and how to easily form it (no matter the ending of the noun), followed by examples.

 The Plural In Spanish - The Definitive Guide